-Cancer is the biggest killer in the UK, claiming around 160,000 lives every year.
-But we have a plan.
+Cancer is the biggest killer in the UK, claiming more than 160,000 lives every year.